kartoza/rir-dashboard/docs/_sources/pages/tutorial/administrator_tutorial.md.txt

 # Administrator Tutorial

 ## Introduction

-The RIR platform is a situational awareness platform to monitor health, child protection, nutrition wash and education in a geographic region.
-To fully understand the platform and the information you can obtain from it, you need to understand how it works. <br> <br>
+The RIR platform is a situational awareness platform to monitor health, child protection, nutrition, wash and education in a geographic region.
+To fully understand the platform and the information you can obtain from it, you need to understand how it works.

 ## Important Links
 [RIR Platform](https://staging.rir.kartoza.com/ "RIR Platform") <br>